hazelcast/hazelcast-reference-manual/src/WebSessionReplication.md

 - Package and deploy your `war` file as you would normally do.

 It is that easy.
-All HTTP requests will go through Hazelcast `WebFilter` and it will put the session objects into Hazelcast distributed map if needed.
+All HTTP requests will go through Hazelcast `WebFilter` and it will put the session objects into the Hazelcast distributed map if needed.

-### Spring Security Support
+### Supporting Spring Security

 ***Sample Code***: *Please see our <a href="https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/spring-security" target="_blank">sample application</a> for Spring Security Support.*
 <br><br/>